Gabe3231/ActiveDirectory_Administration_and_AccessControl-/README.md

 # Completed Objectives
-1. Set up a virtual Windows 2025 Server, promoted it to a Domain Controller, and set up Active Directory Domain Services with a domain titled org.local
+1. Set up a virtual Windows Server 2025, promoted it to a Domain Controller, and set up Active Directory Domain Services with a domain titled org.local.
-2. Provisioned a virtual Enterprise Windows 2025 client and created two domain users: admin and USER-01
+2. Provisioned a virtual Windows 11 Enterprise client and created two domain users: admin and USER-01.
-3. Joined the client machine (USER-01) to the domain and authenticated using the domain credentials
+3. Joined the client machine (USER-01) to the domain and authenticated using the domain credentials.
-4. Created and applied Group Policy Objects (GPOs) to automate app software installation via file share
+4. Created and applied Group Policy Objects (GPOs) to automate app software installation via file share.

 ## Overview
 This lab will simulate a real-world enterprise environment using Active Directory domain services within a virtualized environment using Oracle's VirtualBox.